-A. Skills Performance Test:

-1. Three-lane perception/reaction to be done under normal driving conditions (minimum speed -- 30 MPH).
+- A. Skills Performance Test: - 1.
+Three-lane perception/reaction to be done under normal driving conditions (minimum speed -- 30 MPH). - a.

-- a.
 Electric lights or manual indicator is acceptable - b.
-Minimum speed 30 MPH

-2. Low-speed precision driving course to include backing through a cone pattern 150 feet in length demonstrating a left and right pattern through a curved course.

-- 3. Precision maneuverability road course to include a 90-degree left and right turn, a 180-degree turn, a high-speed lane change at 40 to 45 MPH, and a straight line course at 60 to 65 MPH. - 4.
+Minimum speed 30 MPH - 2.
+Low-speed precision driving course to include backing through a cone pattern 150 feet in length demonstrating a left and right pattern through a curved course. - 3.
+Precision maneuverability road course to include a 90-degree left and right turn, a 180-degree turn, a high-speed lane change at 40 to 45 MPH. - 4.
 Braking technique Straight-line course (minimum speed 40 MPH). - 5.
-Cornering, low speed 25 to 30 mph; high speed 40 to 45 MPH.

-6. Demonstrated ability to operate a hand-held police radio while driving at speed.

-7. The skill performance test will be skill-based and may be scored numerically or by a time passing score, 70% or better.

-- B. Written Exam Required - 1.
+Cornering, low speed 25 to 30 mph; high speed 40 to 45 MPH. - 6.
+Demonstrated ability to operate a hand-held police radio while driving at speed. - 7.
+The skill performance test will be skill-based and may be scored numerically or by a time passing score, 70% or better. - B. Written Exam Required - 1.
 Includes a minimum of 20 questions related specifically to driving

-Source Material